Vinfall/UserScripts/README.md

 Just a compliment to other existing UserScripts (which would skip link redirect on demand) you can get anywhere.

-### Steam Advanced Outlink

-Inspired by and originated from [Steam Cloudsave][steam-cloudsave], Steam Advanced Outlink, abbreviated as SAO, would replace useless outlinks in game features card with a few goodies that are really useful.

-It also serves as a minimal implementation of Augmented Steam since it can be used in mobile browsers with UserScript support like [cromite][cromite].

 ### Steam EA Date

 Early Access (EA) games on Steam have two release dates.
 Once it's out of EA status, Steam would only show the later release date in the game card and you have to scroll down to see its initial EA date.
 This script does that for you.